devabdu/marvelflix/README.md

 ## Hint

-The Signout Feature when you tap to the [notification icon] on the App Bar.
+The Signout Feature when you tap to the [notification icon] on the Appbar of Home Screen.

 ## Prerequisites